PostgreSQL-Typed/PostgreSQL-Type-Parsers/README.md

 //* It has a `equals()` method that returns whether two timestampTZs are equal: timestampTZ1.equals(timestampTZ2); // true
+// Note: When passing a TimestampTZ to the `equals` method, the offset of both TimestampTZs are converted to UTC before comparing.
+// If you don't want this behavior, pass the TimestampTZ as a string or object to the `equals` method.

 //* It has a `toDate()` method that returns a `Date` representation of the timestampTZ: timestampTZ1.toDate(); // Date { year: 2020, month: 1, day: 1 }